-The profiles are well drained and assigned to Wetness Class I. Moisture balance calculations indicate the soils are slightly to moderately droughty and therefore appropriately placed in Subgrade 3a on this basis.
+Droughtiness limitations act to restrict the agricultural potential of this land.
+Profiles typically comprise well drained medium sandy loam topsoils and upper subsoils which usually pass to loamy medium sand and sand lower subsoils.
+One profile passed to slowly permeable clay at 80 cm.
+Subsoils are variably stony with up to 20% flints by volume.
+Profiles are assigned to Wetness Class I. Moisture balance calculations indicate the soils are slightly to moderately droughty and therefore appropriately placed in Subgrade 3a on this basis.
 Such land is flexible but droughtiness is likely to affect the level and consistency of crop yields.